HOME - Pastiche Family Portal

 Our failures are everywhere.
 And as we live our own busy lives, we see these failures, yet stay silent.
 We plow ahead, hoping things will change, and fearing they won’t.

 And while our culture is not the only culprit in the eating disorder epidemic in this country, it certainly stokes the fire.
 It stokes the fire in those girls who lack the positive self-image to withstand the barrage of images and judgments that rain down every day.
 For girls, there’s no escaping this barrage.
 It happens in the looks and comments they get when they walk down the hall at school.
-It happens when they turn on the radio or TV.
-It surrounds them, convincing many that slim and sexy is the Holy Grail of their existence.

 • Examine your own attitude and feelings toward women.
 How have you objectified women in the past?
 Are you ready to see them as equal?
 Make sure you’re clear on these questions, because they’ll come up eventually with your daughter.